 Slim Man studied trumpet for the next 9 years, and also taught himself how to play piano and guitar.
 After studying classical piano, composition, and harmony at Peabody Institute of Music in Baltimore, MD, Slim Man got signed as a songwriter to Motown Records.
 He’s had songs recorded by the Temptations, Angela Bofill, Carl Anderson, and other artists.

-recorded a CD for Motown, which gave birth to his signature style–a unique blend of jazz, soul, and pop.
+Slim Man also recorded a CD for Motown, which gave birth to his signature style–a unique blend of jazz, soul, and pop.
 Unfortunately, the CD was never released after a hostile regime change at Motown.

-Slim Man went on to form the band BootCamp, a band that had two of the first 100 videos ever played on MTV.
+Slim Man went on to form the band BootCamp, who had two of the first 100 videos ever played on MTV.
 Those videos catapulted BootCamp into a successful concert career, performing with The Tubes, The B-52s, Squeeze, Split Enz, Johnny Winter, and tons of others.

-Slim Man then organized and hosted a nationwide talent contest sponsored by Marlboro.
+After BootCamp broke up, Slim Man organized and hosted a nationwide talent contest sponsored by Marlboro.
 It was during this contest that he got the nickname Slim Man.
 Slim’s big discovery during the talent contest was in Tulsa, Oklahoma, at a honkytonk called Tulsa City Limits.

-Slim Man started writing and producing songs for Brian Jack, a rock singer from a band called Child’s Play.
+Slim Man then started writing and producing songs for Brian Jack, a rock singer from a band called Child’s Play.
 Those songs landed Brian Jack a contract with Epic Records, but the record company decided to go in a different direction, and none of the Slim songs were used.

 “A near-perfect example of how jazz and soul can be combined as pop.”